No booking fees on the app

 Newcastle to Edinburgh (Waverley) train timetable

-The journey from Newcastle to Edinburgh (Waverley) on the fastest train in 1h 24m, usually 1h 29m.
-Each day, 59 trains leave from Newcastle, starting at 05:26 and ending at 23:10.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Newcastle to Edinburgh (Waverley), take the fastest train in 1h 24m, typically 1h 29m.
+Daily, 59 trains depart from Newcastle, with the first at 05:26 and the last at 23:10.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||